 WHERE IS HOT IN OCTOBER?

 If you're looking for wonderfully warm weather and less crowded resorts, why not browse the best beach and city breaks for October holidays?
-It's not too early to start your search for winter sunshine, and if you're wondering where is hot in October, we've got a variety of toasty short haul destinations including Turkey, Malta and Cyprus, plus beautiful long haul escapes with Boa Vista and Marrakech - where tropical temperatures are guaranteed!
+It's not too early to start your search for winter sunshine, and if you're wondering where is hot in October, we've got a variety of toasty short haul destinations including Turkey, Malta and Cyprus, plus beautiful long haul escapes such as enchanting Marrakech - where tropical temperatures are guaranteed!

 Thermometer says: You will enjoy temperatures of about 21°C accompanied by bright, golden sunshine and turquoise seas.

-Thermometer says: October is the perfect time to visit the Algarve, with less crowded beaches and yet the weather is still spot on averaging at 23°C.
+Thermometer says: October is the perfect time to visit the Algarve, with less crowded beaches and the weather averaging at 23°C.

-Thermometer says: With average temperatures in October staying at about 27°C, it is the perfect time to explore this magical city without breaking too much of a sweat.
+Thermometer says: With average temperatures in October staying at about 27°C, it's the perfect time to explore this magical city without breaking too much of a sweat.

-As summer draws to a close in the UK, Marrakech is an ideal destination to chase a little late sunshine.
+As Autumn chills hit the UK, Marrakech is an ideal destination to chase a little late sunshine.
 An excellent place to start is to get wonderfully lost in the souks of this enchanting city.
-The winding maze of stalls displaying babouche slippers, spices, kaftans, jewellery and, of course, souvenirs are definitely worth a browse, before unwinding at Le Comptoir bar, where sparkling (and skillful) dancers balancing trays of lit candles parade around when the clock strikes 12.
+The winding maze of stalls displaying babouche slippers, spices, kaftans, jewellery and, of course, souvenirs are definitely worth a browse, before unwinding at Le Comptoir bar, Hivernage, where sparkling (and skillful) dancers balancing trays of lit candles parade around when the clock strikes 12am.
 Equally, the topsy-turvy square of Djemaa el-Fna is brimming with acrobats, snake charmers and belly dancers - but if you're seeking sophistication - Marrakech is full of refreshing hammams, so you can get your pampering fix too.

-Thermometer says: The average temperature of Gozo in October is 21°C, which is handy if you plan on trying some of the several varieties of watersports on offer around the island.
+Thermometer says: The average temperature of Malta in October is 21°C, which is handy if you plan on trying some of the several varieties of watersports on offer around the island.

 AYIA NAPA, CYPRUS